Eroglu-Lab/Ramirez_2024_submission_image_analysis_RNAseq_analysis/README.md

 Bin_Synapse_Data*
 Each script requires an output folder from synbot including the .csv files that record the synapse counts and positions in the image.
 The scripts assume that the image was analyzed with the pia at the top of the image.
 Therefore, only the y coordinate for each synapse is used to bin them.
+Denoise_restore*
+Script for running UNet denoising using weight files trained to convert 60X resonant scanner images to galvano quality images on the Olympus FV3000 microscope.

 R-markdown:
 Reads and counts can be downloaded from the GEO submission: GSE259420